Bennington, Nebraska: History

 Bennington was originally called Bunz Town, and under the latter name was founded in the 1880s when the Fremont, Elkhorn and Missouri Valley Railroad was extended to that point.
 The present name is after the town of Bennington, Vermont.

 Bennington was struck by an EF4 tornado on April 26, 2024, severely damaging 60 to 65 homes.
+Another significant tornado nearly a year later on April 17, 2025 occurred nearby as it struck Nashville, Nebraska and cause EF3 damage to homes and businesses.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.84 sqmi, of which 0.83 sqmi is land and 0.01 sqmi is water.